MonkoftheFunk/GO_LRS/README.md

 * Wanted to start an Open Source Project
 * Wanted to learn GO and MonogoDB
 * The front end can then be written in any language (PHP, .Net, ...)
+* Can be re-developed in any language easily

 Lots of help from these resources:
 * [Golang spec doc](http://golang.org/ref/spec)